What a Drag! How to Add Pep to Your Boat for High Altitude Performance

 150 x 12% = 18. / 150 - 18 = 132 hp

 Can you see where this is going?
-The higher you go, the horsepower loss is more significant.
+The higher you go, the more significant the horsepower loss.

 For example, I have one customer who lives in Colorado.
-The closest lake to his home sits at 9,000 feet.
+The closest lake to his home is at 9,000 feet ...
 9,000 feet!

 That's an astronomical height that results in a 27% horsepower loss!
-A 150 hp outboard at 9,000 feet is suddenly a 110 hp motor.
-That's a huge loss and there's no easy solution to it.
+A 150 hp outboard at 9,000 feet suddenly becomes a 110 hp motor.
+That's a huge loss, and there's no easy solution to it.

 The end lesson here?
 Don't buy under-powered boats if you live in high elevations.
 A 19-foot boat with a 115 hp or even a 90 hp outboard still works well.
 But the same boat at 4,000 to 6,000 feet?
 It's essentially a big floating turd as it won't go anywhere.
 I don't mean to be blunt, but I've seen and dealt with it on countless occasions with my customers.